 Keeping in Touch

 In 1995, community members lobbied City Hall to develop a resolution that would create a Youth Commission.
 Then-Supervisor Angela Alioto sponsored a Charter Amendment that put the question of whether or not to create the Youth Commission to the voters of San Francisco.
 In turn, Proposition F won 60% vote on the November 1995 ballot, and the Youth Commission was created!
-The first class of Youth Commissioners were sworn in to office in April of 1996.
+The first class of Youth Commissioners was sworn into office in April of 1996.

 The City Charter dictates that there be 17 Youth Commissioners, each of whom serve a 1-year term (historically, this term begins in August of each year).
 Each member of the Board of Supervisors and the Mayor appoint one Youth Commissioner; the Mayor is also charged with appointing 5 "members from underrepresented communities to ensure that the Commission represents the diversity of the City."
 Commissioners must be between the ages of 12 and 23 and reside in the City & County of San Francisco.

-Each year, the Youth Commission staff produces an application and conducts an interview process for people who are interested in joining the Youth Commission.
-Ultimately, of course, each Supervisor and the Mayor have the final say on whom they appoint to the Commission.
+Each year, the Youth Commission staff produces an application and conducts an interview process for people interested in joining the Youth Commission.
+Ultimately, each Supervisor and the Mayor have the final say on whom they appoint to the Commission.

-If you are interested in serving on the Youth Commission, please contact your district Supervisor, the Mayor or Youth Commission staff, Kiely Hosmon (firstname.lastname@example.org).
+If you are interested in serving on the Youth Commission, please contact your district Supervisor, the Mayor, or the Youth Commission staff (email@example.com).
 More information can also be found here.